 Life as a Traveling Consultant: The Perfect Storm

-After making the leap into consulting, having been joyously dedicated to an established healthcare organization for close to 25 years, I realized that the one thing about consulting that was the most difficult for me to adapt to, was the travel.
-Up until my first traveling experience as a consultant, most of my experience with traveling was as a novice – mostly for vacations and a handful or two of work-related conferences over the years.
+After making the leap into consulting, having been joyously dedicated to an established healthcare organization for close to 25 years, I realized that the one thing about consulting that was the most difficult for me to adapt to was the travel.
+Up until my first experience as a traveling consultant, most of my experience with travel was as a novice – mostly for vacations and a handful or two of work-related conferences over the years.
 Before I began as a consultant, I was sure to do my research, as it’s important to me – in work and personally – to always be prepared.
 I spoke with many other consultants I knew to discuss pros and cons, tips and tricks, and lessons learned.
 Now, I had a knowledge-base, or so I thought…

 State of Mind: Sunny Skies and Happiness!
 My first trek across the country, from my home-state of Ohio to my client partner’s state of California, brought me from 24 degree weather to 70+ degree weather.
 This change in temperature was a bit shocking to my system.
 Note to Self: Stock Up on Airborne and Vitamin C!
 The weather called for cloudy skies and light rain back in Ohio, so I was more than happy to be under sunny skies and warm temperatures.
 As I prepared for my trek back home after my first week onsite had wrapped up, I monitored the weather forecast in Ohio.
 While I was enjoying the warmth, I found that a huge ice storm was hitting the Midwest with power outages and travel delays lasting for days!